 - As always, all of our equipment during the donation process is sterilized, and most is single-use only.

 - Hand sanitizers are placed next to all donation chairs and in each history booth.

 - All donor areas, including the reception/waiting area, canteen, history booths and donation chairs are cleaned frequently, with the latter two being cleaned after each donor.

 - We have increased the spacing between donation chairs to approximately six feet apart or more (to the extent possible) so that there is more distance between donors during the donation process.

-- SBC team members wear gloves while interacting with donors during the entire donation process.
+- SBC team members wear face masks and gloves while interacting with donors during the entire donation process.
 All donors and volunteers are also required to wear face coverings.

 - SBC is continuing to strictly enforce the policy that team members must NOT report to work if they are feeling unwell.